christianalfoni/impact/docs/03_Understanding_The_Design.md

 That does not solve disposal completely though, cause a `useEffect` might also run multiple times.
 That is why the `HooksProvider` uses a component class with `componentDidUmount` to trigger disposal.
 This lifecycle method only runs when the component actually unmounts.

+But that actually does not completely solve the challenge.
+React might call `componentDidUnmount`, but still keep reference to the component and mount it again.
+This happens for example during suspense.
+Impact solves this by making the `ReactiveHooksProvider` creates the `HooksContainer` during its render.
+If there is not existing `HooksContainer`, or it has been disposed, it will create a new one.
+The final event on this component is regardless a `componentDidUnmount`.
+This creates the exact behaviour we want.